Geometry of polarised varieties: Preliminaries

-Finally it remains to treat the case when $A$ is nef and big.
+It remains to treat the case when $A$ is nef and big but not necessarily ample.
 Write $A\sim_\Q H+P$ independent of $x,y$ where $H\ge 0$ is ample and $P\ge 0$ and these are $\Q$-divisors.
 Since $x,y$ are general, they are not contained in $P$.
 Moreover, for any rational number $t\in (0,1)$, we have

 where $(1-t)A+tH$ is ample.
 Now taking $t$ small enough we have

 so we can apply the above arguments to $(1-t)A+tH$ to construct $\Delta^{(1)}$ and $G^{(1)}$ and then add $2tP$ to $\Delta^{(1)}$.\\